DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Martin_Feuz_def/index.markdown

-administrators decide’.[^29] Coupled with such normative formalisms are his conceptions of rationality, which in this context he sees as means-ends chains ‘concerned with the selection of preferred behaviour alternatives in terms of some system of values whereby the consequences of behaviour can be evaluated’.[^30] He proposes the concept of bounded
+administrators decide’.[^29] Coupled with such normative formalisms are his conceptions of rationality, which in this context he sees as means-ends chains ‘concerned with the selection of preferred behavior alternatives in terms of some system of values whereby the consequences of behavior can be evaluated’.[^30] He proposes the concept of bounded
 rationality: instead of maximizing strategies in light of pre-given sets of choices, human individual decision-makers follow satisficing